5 Tips to Support Hypothyroidism

-The Livongo Balanced Plate is a great place to start to help you find the combinations that work for you.
-Using the plate as a guide, track the food you’re eating using the Livongo food log.
-You can also take note of your hunger, energy, mood, stress level, and sleep.
+The Balanced Plate is a great place to start to help you find the combinations that work for you.
+Using the plate as a guide, track what you eat in the app.
+The food feature includes a space for you to take note of your hunger, energy, mood, stress level, and sleep.
 This will help bring awareness to how the foods you eat make you feel.
-You will learn as you go, and adjust accordingly.
+You will learn as you go and adjust accordingly.

 Here are a few things to keep in mind to eat well with hypothyroidism.

 Find Your Carb Sweet Spot.
 Too many carbs can raise your blood sugar.
 But too few can leave you feeling weak or tired.
 For some with hypothyroidism, starchy carbs like bread, rice, cereal, and pasta can be harder to process.
 Carbs from fruits and veggies like berries, sweet potatoes, and squash may be easier to tolerate.
 Plus, they’re rich in fiber and other nutrients that can help you reach your health goals.

 ID Your Stressors.
 Extreme stress directly lowers your ability to produce thyroid hormones.
 Stress can come from many sources: work, family, poor sleep, social media, and more.
 Take notice of what’s causing stress in your life.
 Surround yourself with support and find outlets as much as possible.